Dynamite (2015 film)

 Dynamite is a 2015 Indian Telugu-language action thriller film directed by Deva Katta and produced by Manchu Vishnu under the banner 24 Frames Factory featuring himself, Pranitha Subhash, J. D. Chakravarthy in pivotal roles.
-It is the official remake of Tamil film Arima Nambi.
+It is the official remake of the Tamil film Arima Nambi (2014).
 Katta, however, said that he shot the film for nine days only and walked out due to creative differences.
-Katta was credited as the film's director nonetheless.

-Stunts and action scenes were directed by Vijayan.
-The audio sound track of the film was released on 6 June 2015.

 Storyline

 The story begins with a girl named Anamika eating golgappas when a rich boy teases a waitress.
 She is distressed and asks her friends why isn't anyone helping the girl.
 Then a man named Shivaji, a.k.a.
 Shiv beats the rich boys.
 Anamika is impressed and asks the next day she messages him, and his friends compel him to message her for a date.
-She replies positively, and the two go for their first date.
+She replies positively, and the two go on their first date.
 Anamika is impressed by Shiv's modesty.
 The two then get drunk, and Anamika invites him to her home.
 At her home, the two are about to kiss when Shiv stops and goes to the bathroom as he is excited.
 He hears a scream in the room and goes there to see that some goons are taking Anamika away.
-He follows them but lost track of them when a tanker comes in front of him.
+He follows them but loses track of them when a tanker comes in front of him.
 He calls the police, who shuns him off, but Swaminath, a sincere police officer, goes with him to Anamika's home where the security guard tells the cops he is lying and Anamika is in Goa for 4 days.
 They go to Anamika's flat, which is all set, and all the things broken during the fight are fixed.
-They call Anamika's father, Ranganath Dasari, who happens to be the CEO of news channel 24 who confirms the security guard statement.
+They call Anamika's father, Ranganath Dasari, who happens to be the CEO of news channel 24 and confirms the security guard's statement.
 Swaminath drops him home and asks him to drink less.
 He enters his friend's home and takes his bike.
-He reaches Anamika father's home and sees the SI and the goons.
+He reaches Anamika's father's home and sees the SI and the goons.
 The SI is alerted that Shiv is present there.
 They find him and are about to kill him when the Swaminath saves him.
 They see that Ranganath is being inquired by goons about a memory card in which a party clip is recorded.
 He says that the chip is with his senior reporter.
 The goons kill the reporter and get the card from him.
 The goons also kill Ranganath.
-A fight ensues between Shiv, the Police inspector and the goons in which the Swaminath dies in the attack.
+A fight ensues between Shiv, the Police inspector, and the goons in which Swaminath dies in the attack.